 It is one of the income Tax Authorities to whom an assessee if dissatisfied by the order of an Appellate Asst.
 Commissioner may seek relief against that order (assessment).

-Apportionment means division into parts and it is used in accounts and insurance business. .When it is used in accounts it denotes the division of income and expenditure but in case of insurance, it signifies the division of total loss to be borne by different parties involved.
+Apportionment means division into parts and it is used in accounts and insurance business. .When it is used in accounts it denotes the division of income and expenditure but in the case of insurance, it signifies the division of total loss to be borne by different parties involved.

-It is an operation in which a .person buys goods in one (cheaper) market and sells in another (dearer) market in order to make profit out of the price difference.
+It is an operation in which a .person buys goods in one (cheaper) market and sells in another (dearer) market in order to make a profit out of the price difference.